GloriaFriesen/hair-salon/README.md

 #### By Gloria Friesen

 ## Description
-This Java web application allows the user to build manage the stylists and clients at a hair salon.
+This Java web application allows the user to build and manage the stylists and clients at a hair salon.

 ## Setup/Installation Instructions
 * In your web browser of choice, go to: <http://github.com/GloriaFriesen/hair-salon>
 * Clone repository
+* Connect to PSQL and run:
+  * #CREATE DATABASE hair_salon;
+* In the terminal, run:
+  * $psql hair_salon < hair_salon.sql
+* In PSQL, run:
+  * #CREATE DATABASE hair_salon_test WITH TEMPLATE hair_salon;
-* In terminal
+* In the terminal:
-  * Switch to team-organizer directory
+  * Switch to hair-salon directory
   * To run the program, use command $ gradle run
+* In your browser:
-  * In your browser, go to localhost:4567
+  * Go to localhost:4567

 ## Specifications